Who we are

 Professional consultation for health and human service organizations, including strategic planning, program and curriculum development, recovery-oriented policy design, proposal writing, public speaking, and workshop facilitation.

-Amanda currently serves as the Intake and Eligibility Supervisor for the Florida Agency for Persons with Disabilities (APD), where she oversees complex decision-making, policy interpretation, and service access for individuals and families across the region.
+In addition to her work at Pine Wellness, Amanda serves as the Intake and Eligibility Supervisor for the Florida Agency for Persons with Disabilities (APD), where she oversees complex decision-making, policy interpretation, and service access for individuals and families across the region.
 Her work at APD reflects her belief that social workers have an essential role far beyond the therapy room—shaping how systems operate, how resources are allocated, and how communities are supported.

 Her dedication to mental health and substance use recovery developed through her own personal recovery journey beginning in 2020.
 Since then, she has become an advocate and leader in Tallahassee’s recovery community, serving on the Board of Directors for Recovery Opportunity Collective (ROC) and engaging in multiple local initiatives designed to expand access to person-centered support.
 Amanda has also been featured in FSU’s Communitas Magazine, where she shared her approach to macro and mezzo social work and her commitment to trauma-informed, dignity-driven leadership.